nicalin/nicalin.github.io/index.md

 show_tile: false
 ---

-My name is Yi-Chien Lin and I'm from Taiwan.
-I'm a second-year Ph.D. student in the <a href="https://linguistics.osu.edu/">Department of Linguistics</a> at the Ohio State Unviersity.
+Hi!
+I'm born and raised in Taiwan.
+I'm a currently second-year Ph.D. student in the <a href="https://linguistics.osu.edu/">Department of Linguistics</a> at the Ohio State Unviersity.